The fastest-growing developmental disability in the U.S.

 Everyone on the spectrum is different.

-Autism is a complex neurological disorder that typically appears during a child’s first three years of life.
-Autism spectrum (ASD) and autism are both general terms for the complex disorder of brain development.
-With the May 2013 publication of the new DSM-5 diagnostic manual, autistic disorder, childhood disintegrative disorder, pervasive developmental disorder-not otherwise specified (PDD-NOS) and Asperger were merged into one umbrella diagnosis of ASD.
+Those who have an Autism Spectrum Disorder, could be diagnosed with one of four conditions.
+With the May 2013 publication of the new DSM-5 diagnostic manual, autistic disorder, childhood disintegrative disorder, pervasive developmental disorder-not otherwise specified (PDD-NOS) and Asperger’s Syndrome were merged into one umbrella diagnosis of ASD.
 These development disorders affect each child differently, demonstrating combinations of behaviors that range from mild to severe.
 The term Autism Spectrum Disorder (ASD) is used to capture the wide diversity of manifestation of the disorder.

 Children with ASD diagnoses will have difficulties in communication, reciprocal social interactions and play.
 A young child with ASD is likely to have limited or no verbal language, difficulty playing with other children, repetitive or restrictive interactions with objects, and may resist change in routines.
 Although Autism is described by a certain set of behaviors, children affected by the disorder can exhibit these behaviors in differing degrees of severity.

 ASD can be related to intellectual disability, difficulties in motor coordination and attention, and physical health issues such as sleep and gastrointestinal disturbances.
 Some children with ASD excel in areas such as visual skills, music, math and art.

 My child has been diagnosed with Autism Spectrum Disorder, what do we do now?

 Autism can be reliably diagnosed as early as 18 months old.